keyvan/MiniHawraman/readme.txt

 that there isn't such a solution out there.

 Here is a list of features included in Mini Hawraman:
-* RSS generator with iTunes metadata support
+* RSS with iTunes metadata
+* Multiple download types and formats for each episode
+* Comment, trackback, and pingback
+* Different content pages (e.g, about, copyright, terms of use, etc)
+* Separate fields for episode summary and description
+* Episode links
+* Spam filtering for comments and trackbacks
-* 2-step verification for higher security
+* Statistics for episodes and downloads
-* Sitemap generator
+* HTML5 player with fallback
-* Basic search
+* Player embedment
 * Archive
-* Separate summary and description for each episode
-* Separate field for show links
-* Separate field for guest(s) name
-* Separate field for guest(s) biography
+* Sophisticated search
+* 2-step verification
+* Security notifications
+* Thumbnail generator
+* File uploader

+Here is a list of features missing from original Hawraman:
+* RSS with iTunes metadata
-* Separate field for episode length
+* Statistics for episodes
 * HTML5 player

-Here is a list of features missing from original Hawraman:
-* Comment, trackback, and pingback
+* Archive
-* File uploader
+* Basic search
-* Multiple downloads for each episode with different formats
+* Separate fields for episode summary and description
-* Downloads counter
+* Episode links
-* Advanced search
+* 2-step verification
-* Thumbnail manager
+* Security notifications
-* About, copyright, terms of use, and other content pages

 In addition to these, Mini Hawraman misses the unit testing since the structure of the code was changed and I didn't want